-Yes, the 100-ounce gold nugget which was discovered last year in Sierra Nevada, some 150 years after the famous Gold Rush.
-This time it’s going under hammer as one unpolished chunk of gold in March.
+Yes, the 100-ounce gold nugget was discovered last year in the Sierra Nevada, some 150 years after the famous Gold Rush.
+This time it’s going under the hammer as one unpolished chunk of gold in March.
 Expected to fetch between $225,000 and $400,000, this is not only the biggest gold nugget to be unearthed in recent times, but given its historical significance – it was found in the same area where hydraulic mining was invented in the 19th century – it most likely not to be melted.
-Also called the Washington Nugget, it is thick and oblong, and resembles a squished loaf of bread and is currently evaluated at roughly $130,000.
+Also called the Washington Nugget, it is thick and oblong, and resembles a squished loaf of bread, and is currently evaluated at roughly $130,000.

 Ready for the gold rush!